Setting up signatures

 If you own another email address (e.g. team@, support@, sales@), you can send mail as that address at any time from your own email account.

-• In the top right, click Settings and then See all settings (do this in Gmail and not in Sortd).
+• In Gmail, click the Settings icon and then See all settings (do this in Gmail and not in Sortd).

 • Click the Accounts and import or Accounts tab.